-Having worked for FOP Friends as a Marketing and Communications Intern for 8 weeks last summer, Hannah stayed with the charity, working one day a week throughout her final year at the University of Manchester.
+Having worked for FOP Friends as a Marketing and Communications Intern for 8 weeks in summer 2016, Hannah has stayed with the charity, working two days a week throughout her Master's year at the University of

+Manchester.
 She continues her hard work, managing all of FOP Friends' social media streams, tracking engagement with the public and writing blog posts to ensure maximum impact.